SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 There are two time outs that you should be aware of:

  - Verification code time out.
-The verification code times out when it's lifetime expires.
+When the verification code times out, request a new one by pressing "Send new code".
  - TFA session time out.
 When the lifetime of your current session expires, you will have to login again and enter a new verification code.

 > Note that, the values of both time outs can be edited in the Administration application.
 For more info see [here](/guides/users-guide/administration/#tfaflags).